-If air is supplied from outdoors, directly or through vertical ducts, there must be two openings located as specified above and each must have a minimum net free area of not less than one square inch (6.5 sq. cm) per 4000 Btuh of the total input rating of all the appliances in the enclosure.
+If air is supplied from outdoors, directly or through vertical ducts, there must be two openings located as specified above and each must have a minimum net free area of not less than one square inch per 4000 Btuh of the total input rating of all the appliances in the enclosure.

-If horizontal ducts are used to communicate with the outdoors, each opening must have a minimum net free area of not less than one square inch (6.5 sq cm) per 2000 Btuh of the total input rating of all the appliances in the enclosure.
-If ducts are used, the minimum dimensions of rectangular air ducts shall not be less than 3 in.
-(7.62 cm).
+If horizontal ducts are used to communicate with the outdoors, each opening must have a minimum net free area of not less than one square inch per 2000 Btuh of the total input rating of all the appliances in the enclosure.
+If ducts are used, the minimum dimensions of rectangular air ducts shall not be less than 3in..

 NOTICE: If the duct openings which supply combustion and ventilation air are to be covered with a protective screen or grill, the net free area (openings in the material) of the covering material must be used in determining the size of the openings.
-Protective screening for the openings MUST NOT be smaller than 1/4 in.
-(0.64 cm) mesh to prevent clogging by lint or other debris.
+Protective screening for the openings MUST NOT be smaller than 1/4in.mesh to prevent clogging by lint or other debris.